legend-exp/remage/docs/manual/output.md

   similar function just needs to be written.
   :::

-Pre-clustering can be enabled with
+Pre-clustering is enabled by default for the Scintillator and Germanium output schemes, it can be disabled with the command
 <project:../rmg-commands.md#rmgoutputgermaniumclusterpreclusteroutputs> and
 similarly for the _Scintillator_ output scheme:
 <project:../rmg-commands.md#rmgoutputscintillatorclusterpreclusteroutputs>.

-We first organise the hits by track id (the index of the `G4Track` within the event).
+This clustering works by by first organise the hits by track id (the index of the `G4Track` within the event).
 Some processes in Geant4 produce a large number of secondary tracks due to atomic de-excitation, these tracks typically have a very low energy and range (however they are still produced since production cuts are not applied for most gamma interactions).
 Thus they are not expected to impact observables